Price Transparency for Clients

 When a person does not have the mental capacity to understand and grant a Power of Attorney, the alternative is for a suitable and appropriate individual(s) to make an application to the Sheriff Court for themselves to be appointed as welfare and/or financial guardian to that person.

 Legal Aid is available for guardianship orders where welfare powers are necessary.
 However, even where free Legal Aid is made available, this does not necessarily mean that there will be no cost to the incapable person.
-Where the incapable person has sufficient funds of their own, the Sheriff may order that the legal expenses of applying for the guardianship should be paid by them rather than by Legal Aid.
+Where the incapable person has sufficient funds of their own, the Sheriff will order that the legal expenses of applying for the guardianship will be paid by them rather than by Legal Aid.

 The legal fees of obtaining a welfare and/or financial guardianship order vary considerably and are dependent on what orders are necessary and the extent of the incapable person’s capital and income.
 The exact cost of applying for a guardianship order cannot easily be specified in advance as it is dependent on so many different factors unique to each case.